Compensation After a Fire Truck Crash in Ada, OK

 Witness Statements

-Witnesses to the crash and the events leading up to it offer corroboration.
+Witnesses to the crash and the events leading up to it may be deciding evidence.

 Training and Compliance Records